RaduAvramescu/fedora-postinstall/scripts/bazzite-nvidia-gnome/README.md

 ## Usage

-You can run the automated script for git and GNOME setup:
+You can run the automated script to install applications, setup git, configure GNOME, and add user to docker group:

 ```
 git clone https://github.com/RaduAvramescu/fedora-postinstall.git